- No, there is no application fee.

 - Presenting work in a visual arts context means showcasing in museum, galleries, arts non-profit, the public art realm, etc.

-Grantee Requirements
+Grantee FAQs

 - No, you would be considered an Ignite Fund grantee.